 Outside of the advertising industry, he served for 15 years on the Board of Directors of the Urban League of Eastern Massachusetts and was the 1996 recipient of the organization’s Molly Moon Volunteer Service Award.

 He and Peg moved to Portsmouth in 2001 and spend as much time as possible with their daughter Karen, son-in-law Fred Lynch, and two grandsons.
-In addition to his activities on the Seacoast Jazz Society Board, he’s a member of the NAACP’s Seacoast Branch and leads a jazz trio called Dry Martini.
+He served for almost 15 years on the Seacoast Jazz Society’s Board of Directors, several of them as Vice President.
+He’s a member of the NAACP’s Seacoast Branch and leads a jazz trio called Dry Martini.